“blessed be the name of Jehovah.” His blessing of God’s name was unconditional, irrespective of context, and without reason.

-By Li Fan, China
+By Li Fan

-My father favored boys over girls.
+My father favors boys over girls.
 Ever since my birth, he began to detest my mother just because I am a girl.
 As far as I could remember, he often fought and quarreled with my mother.
-At that time, I thought: We are girls.
+At that time, I thought, “We are girls.
 So what?
-Girls can also be the master of a family.
-At that moment, I made a resolve in my heart: After I grow up and get married, I will have my husband obey me.
+Girls can also be the master of a family.”
+At that moment, I made a resolution in my heart, “After I grow up and get married, I will have my husband obey me.
 I will never have him bullying me as my father treats my mother.
-I can’t live being cowardly.
-With this will, I often helped my mother with her work when I was at home, not allowing others to belittle me.
-As I grew older, I came to be the main breadwinner of my family, and was capable in both the housework and the farm work.
-Through my efforts, I won my father’s praise and no longer did he complain that a daughter was inferior to a son.
+I can’t live being cowardly.”
+With this will, I often helped my mother with her work when I was at home, not allowing my father to belittle me.
+As I got older, I came to be the main breadwinner of my family, and was capable in both the housework and the farm work.
+Through my efforts, I won my father’s praise and no longer did my father complain that a daughter was inferior to a son.

 After I got married, I was hopeful about my life.
-I undertook all the work at home and my husband was away doing business—our life was satisfying.
+I undertook all the work at home while my husband was away doing business—our life was satisfying.
 In the first two years, my husband discussed family affairs with me calmly, which delighted me a lot.
 It was considerate of him to talk them over with me.
-I felt my wish from when I was a child had been fulfilled and that I was a master of this family.
+I felt my wish from when I was a child had been fulfilled and that I was the master of this family.

-However, good days didn’t last long.
+However, the good days didn’t last long.
 Once, my husband asked me to give him his ID card.
 “For what purpose?”
 I asked him.
 He equivocated and failed to tell me the reason.
-After that, I found he was out early and came back late for several days.
+After that, I found he went out early and came back home late for several days.
 When I asked him where he had gone, he still avoided answering me.
-I thought: Now you are capable, so you dare do things behind me?
-No. I must make it clear.
-If you dare do things without my knowledge, wait and see!
+I thought, “Now you are capable, so you dare do things behind my back?
+I must figure out what you are doing.
+If I find out you are doing things without my knowledge, wait and see!”
 A few days later, I learnt from my sister-in-law that my husband had lent twenty thousand yuan to them.
-My heart ached the time I heard it.
-But I couldn’t let out my anger in face of her, so I pretended to have known about it to do her a favor.
-When my husband came back that night, I hurriedly asked him about the matter of the money.
+My heart ached when I heard this.
+But I couldn’t let out my anger in front of her, so I pretended that I knew about it to do her a favor.
+When my husband came back home that night, I quickly asked him about the matter of the money.
 Nevertheless, he stubbornly denied it.
 I then gripped his hand and said, “Go.
 Let’s ask your brother.”
 He then got angry, “You, a woman, mind your own business.
-Leave man’s matters to man.
 Do your housework well, that’s enough.”
-Hearing his words, I, as if hit by someone with a club, immediately felt painful from my heart.
-Tears of being wronged kept running down.
-Hard I worked for this family, but never did I expect that my husband would speak out such words to sadden me.
-And said it was enough for me to only mind the housework.
-Was I a nanny you hired?
-I had never expected that my husband should speak the same words as that of my father to my mother.
-As it turned out, I was, in my husband’s eyes, none but a housewife, who only needed to work but could not have a hand in family affairs.
-The more I thought of this, the sadder I was: If I can’t even be a master of my family, then what does it mean for me to live like this?
+Hearing his words, I immediately felt painful in my heart, as if I was hit by someone with a club.
+Tears of being wronged kept running down my face.
+I worked hard for this family, but never did I expect that my husband would speak out such words to hurt me.
+And he said it was enough for me to only mind the housework.
+Was I a nanny he hired?
+I had never expected that my husband would speak the same words as that of my father did to my mother.
+As it turns out, I was, in my husband’s eyes, nothing but a housewife, who only needed to do house work and had no say in family affairs.
+The more I thought of this, the sadder I got.
+I thought: If I can’t even be a master of my family, then what does it mean for me to live like this?

 One day in a meeting, I told my unceasing conflict with my husband to brothers and sisters.
 Then, Sister Zheng said to me, “Your difficulty is common to everyone.
 We all want to take charge in our family and control others.
 This is satanic corrupt disposition.
 We suffered because of Satan’s poison.
 In the beginning, God created man and man lived in God’s blessings with peace and happiness.
 Adam and Eve could treat God’s words as the basic standard.
 They listened to God’s words and obeyed God.
 They worshiped God, exalted God and honored Him as great on earth.
 Later on, because Satan tempted Eve into eating the fruit of the tree of the knowledge of good and evil, man betrayed God.
-From that day on, man have lost God’s blessings and lived under Satan’s domain.
-Fooled by Satan, they all jostle with each other, refuse to obey each other, and want to control each other.
+From that day on, man has lost God’s blessings and lived under Satan’s domain.
+Fooled by Satan, we all jostle with each other, refuse to obey each other, and want to control each other.
 These are the facts that we have been corrupted by Satan.
 God’s words tell us both the truth and the root of Satan corrupting man.
 God wants us to see through Satan’s evil substance, cast off the control of our satanic corrupt disposition, and live by God’s words.
 This way, we will become new people created by God through His words, and we will enjoy God’s blessings.”

 Hearing her communication, my heart was slightly released.
 I came to know my corrupt dispositions, and also had hope of getting rid of them.
-Then Sister Zheng read to me another passage of God’s words that said, “Cruel, brutal mankind!
+Then Sister Zheng read to me a passage of God’s words that said, “Cruel, brutal mankind!
 The conniving and intrigue, the jostling with each other, the scramble for reputation and fortune, the mutual slaughter—when will it ever end?
 God has spoken hundreds of thousands of words, yet no one has come to their senses. … How many do not act for the sake of their own interests?
 How many do not oppress and discriminate against others for the sake of maintaining their own status?” (“The Wicked Must Be Punished”).

-The sister read to me another passage of God’s words: “Why were people formerly able to follow the flesh?
+The sister read to me another passage of God’s words, “Why were people formerly able to follow the flesh?
 Because they considered themselves to be pretty good.
 They felt right and justified, having no faults, indeed entirely correct.
 They therefore could act with the assumption that justice was on their side.
 When one recognizes what his true nature is, how ugly, how despicable, and how pitiful, then he is not too proud of himself, not so wildly arrogant, and not so pleased with himself as he was before.
 He feels, ‘I must be earnest and down to earth, and practice some of God’s word.
 If not, I will not measure up to the standard of being human, and will be ashamed to live in God’s presence.’
 He truly sees himself as paltry, as truly insignificant.
 At this time it is easy for him to carry out truth, and he looks more like a human being” (“Knowing Oneself Is Mainly Knowing Human Nature”).
 God’s words pointed out the situation I was in.
 In the past, I thought the viewpoints I clung to were right.
-I thought myself pretty clever and good, and felt it right and justified to master others.
+I thought myself pretty clever and good, and felt it was right and justified to be a master of others.
 This was the satanic disposition of arrogance and conceit, which was base and ugly and detested by God.
 To get rid of this arrogant disposition, I must know myself from God’s words, and must act according to God’s requirements.
 Only in this way could I live out the likeness of a human.
-After that, I often prayed to God, asking Him to guide me to practice the truth, so that I wouldn’t take charge and lord over my husband.
+After that, I often prayed to God, asking Him to guide me to practice the truth, so that I wouldn’t take charge of my husband.
 Under the guidance of God, I gradually learned to put myself aside and no longer controlled my husband.
-Sometimes when I couldn’t squelch it, I wouldto God and asked for His help, so that I would be free of the control of my own satanic disposition, and would not treat my husband with my own will.
+Sometimes when I couldn’t squelch it, I wouldand asked for His help, so that I would be free of the control of my own satanic disposition, and would not treat my husband with my own will.

 If you have other understanding or new light about this article, you’re welcome to have a chat with us via the online chat window at the bottom of the website or send an email to [email protected].
 We Look forward to sharing with more brothers and sisters about your enlightenment from God and growing together in Christ.